 Surveyors use specialized instruments to measure distances and features along the Earth's surface; their data is used to make maps and develop the details in construction and engineering projects.
 The work of surveyors is also used to establish boundary lines on parcels of land.

 Surveyors hold a bachelor's degree in surveying; in states where licensing is required, this must often be from an ABET-accredited program.
 Professional licensing requirements can vary by state but typically require post-degree work experience and testing.
-The BLS reports that surveyors can look forward to job growth of 10% from 2012-2022; they earned median pay of $56,230 in 2012.
+The BLS reports that surveyors can look forward to job increase of 2% from 2019-2029; they earned median pay of $63,420 in 2019.

 A drafter takes the designs of an architect or engineer and, using specialized software, turns them into technical drawings or schematics that can be used for construction or production.
 Areas of specialty include aeronautical, architectural, civil, electrical, electronic, mechanical, and pipeline drafting.
 Drafters usually hold a certificate or associate's degree in drafting.
 Voluntary professional certification may be earned.
-The BLS predicts that the number of jobs for drafters is expected to remain roughly the same from 2012-2022; median pay for this occupation was $49,630 in 2012.
+The BLS predicts that the number of jobs for drafters is expected to decrease 4% from 2019-2029; median pay for this occupation was $56,830 in 2019.